jlaaser/pogil-polymers/README.md

 		Activity 9.1 - Regular Solutions & Flory-Huggins Theory
-		Activity 9.2 - Thermodynamics of Phase Separation Activity 9.3 - Phase Diagrams of Polymer Solutions
+		Activity 9.2 - Thermodynamics of Phase Separation Activity 9.3 - Phase Diagrams of Polymer Solutions Activity 10.1 - The Glass Transition
+		Activity 10.2 - Measuring Tg and Tm

 	The following activites are complete (including the instructor guide), but have not been classroom-tested (or, have been classroom-tested but have not yet been updated following testing):